Ukraine conflict: Russian rouble plunges after new sanctions announced

 "The military conflict will last longer than Putin expected and the reaction of the West and the global community might be more harmful that he expected too," he said.

+On Monday, the European Central Bank (ECB) said several European subsidiaries of Sberbank Russia, which is majority owned by the Russian government, are failing or likely to fail due to reputational cost of the war in Ukraine.

+Sberbank Europe AG, which had total assets of €13.64bn (£11.4bn; $15.2bn) at the end of last year, along with its Croatian and Slovenian units, suffered a rapid deposit outflow in recent days and is likely to fail to pay its debts or other liabilities, the ECB, which is the lenders' supervisor, said.

 In the first day of trading since harsh new sanctions were imposed, the Russian rouble plunged to a new record low against the US dollar.
-The euro sank more than 1%.
-While the price of oil surged.
+The euro sank more than 1%, while the price of oil surged.

 The measures introduced this weekend increase the financial and social costs of Russia's invasion of Ukraine.